GB virus C: Virology

 It has a single-stranded, positive-sense RNA genome of about 9.3 kb and contains a single open reading frame (ORF) encoding two structural (E1 and E2) and five nonstructural (NS2, NS3, NS4, NS5A, and NS5B) proteins.
 GB-C virus does not appear to encode a C (core or nucleocapsid) protein like, for instance, hepatitis C virus.
 Nevertheless, viral particles have been found to have a nucleocapsid.
 The source of the nucleocapsid protein remains unknown.

 Taxonomy

-GBV-C is a member of the family Flaviviridae and is phylogenetically related to hepatitis C virus, but replicates primarily in lymphocytes, and poorly, if at all, in hepatocytes.
+GBV-C is a member of the family Hepaciviridae, genus Pegivirus, and is phylogenetically related to hepatitis C virus, but replicates primarily in lymphocytes, and poorly, if at all, in hepatocytes.
 GBV-A and GBV-B are probably tamarin viruses, while GBV-C infects humans.
-The GB viruses have been tentatively assigned to a fourth genus within the Flaviviridae named "Pegivirus", but this has yet to be formally endorsed by the International Committee on Taxonomy of Viruses.

 Another member of this clade, GBV-D, has been isolated from a bat (Pteropus giganteus).
 GBV-D may be ancestral to GBV-A and GBV-C.

 The mutation rate of the GBV-C genome has been estimated at 10^{−2} to 10^{−3} substitutions/site/year.